awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `networkMode`
 Type: string
 Required: no

 The Docker networking mode to use for the containers in the task\.
 The valid values are `none`, `bridge`, `awsvpc`, and `host`\.

-The default Docker network mode is `bridge`\.
-If using the Fargate launch type, the `awsvpc` network mode is required\.
-If using the EC2 launch type, any network mode can be used\.
-If the network mode is set to `none`, you can't specify port mappings in your container definitions, and the task's containers do not have external connectivity\.
+If the network mode is set to `none`, the task's containers do not have external connectivity\.
+This implies you can't specify port mappings in your container definitions.

+If the network mode is `bridge`, the task utilizes Docker's built-in virtual network which runs inside each cluster instance.

+If the network mode is `host`, the task bypasses Docker's built-in virtual network and maps container ports directly to the EC2 instance's network interface directly.
+In this mode, you can't run multiple instantiations of the same task on a single container instance when port mappings are used\.

+If the network mode is `awsvpc`, the task is allocated an Elastic Network Interface, and you must specify a `NetworkConfiguration` when you create a service or run a task with the task definition\.
+For more information, see [Task Networking with the `awsvpc` Network Mode](task-networking.md)\.
+Currently, only the Amazon ECS\-optimized AMI, other Amazon Linux variants with the `ecs-init` package, or AWS Fargate infrastructure support the `awsvpc` network mode\.

 The `host` and `awsvpc` network modes offer the highest networking performance for containers because they use the Amazon EC2 network stack instead of the virtualized network stack provided by the `bridge` mode\.
 With the `host` and `awsvpc` network modes, exposed container ports are mapped directly to the corresponding host port \(for the `host` network mode\) or the attached elastic network interface port \(for the `awsvpc` network mode\), so you cannot take advantage of dynamic host port mappings\.

-If the network mode is `awsvpc`, the task is allocated an elastic network interface, and you must specify a `NetworkConfiguration` when you create a service or run a task with the task definition\.
-For more information, see [Task Networking with the `awsvpc` Network Mode](task-networking.md)\.
-Currently, only the Amazon ECS\-optimized AMI, other Amazon Linux variants with the `ecs-init` package, or AWS Fargate infrastructure support the `awsvpc` network mode\.
-If the network mode is `host`, you can't run multiple instantiations of the same task on a single container instance when port mappings are used\.
-Docker for Windows uses different network modes than Docker for Linux\.
+Docker for Windows uses a different network mode \(known as `NAT`\) than Docker for Linux\.
 When you register a task definition with Windows containers, you must not specify a network mode\.
-If you use the console to register a task definition with Windows containers, you must choose the `<default>` network mode object\.
+If you use the AWS Management Console to register a task definition with Windows containers, you must choose the `<default>` network mode\.

+If using the Fargate launch type, the `awsvpc` network mode is required\.
+If using the EC2 launch type, the allowable network mode depends on the underlying EC2 instance's operating system\.
+If Linux, any network mode can be used\.
+If Windows, only the `NAT` mode is allowed, as described above\.

+When using the AWS management console, you may specify the value of `<default>` for networking mode\.
+When running a Fargate cluster `awsvpc` is the default mode\.
+If running Linux-based cluster instances, the `<default>` network mode is `bridge`\.
+For Windows-based cluster instances, the `NAT` mode is used, as described above\.

 ## Container Definitions<a name="container_definitions"></a>